Mia-IMN/alx-low_level_programming/0x00-hello_world/README.md

 This script compiles a C file and creates an executable named cisfun.

      $The C file name is saved in the variable $CFILE

+*File 4-puts.c*

+This C program prints some specified text

+*File: 5-printf.c*

+This C program prints some specified texts using the function printf

+*File: 6-size.c*

+This C program prints the size of various types on the computer it is compiled

+*File: 100-intel*

+This script generates the assembly code (intel syntax) of a C code and save it in an output file

+*File: 101-quote.c*

+This C program prints some specified text